-Tags are included in data searches, so at minimum, each SGID dataset should include the stewarding agency (ie: UGRC), SGID, and the appropriate ISO category tag.
+Tags are used by ArcGIS Online in its search algorithms and can be used in Open Data to group data.
+At a minimum, each SGID dataset’s tags should include the stewarding agency (ie: UGRC), “SGID”, and the appropriate category name.
 We also recommend adding any additional, relevant tags that might help with data discoverability.
 However, there is no need to include words that are contained in the layer’s title (these will be omitted).

 All words in tags should be title-cased except for articles (“of”, “the”, “and”, etc.) or abbreviations.
 Each tag should be separated by a comma.
 Please refer to Using tags effectively for more ideas and information.

-This section should also contain a link to the corresponding gis.utah.gov data page
+For datasets hosted by UGRC, this section should also contain a link to the corresponding gis.utah.gov data page.

 Credits (as in the source of the data)

-This should cover who created the dataset and how you can get in contact with them.
+The credits should clearly state who created the dataset and how you can get in contact with them.